 Hello readers!
-I am grateful to share the release announcement for Aspose.Slides 19.10 for C++.
+I am grateful to share the release announcement for v19.10 of Aspose.Slides for C++.
 We have included the support for exciting new features, which include support for using Font FallBack and Prompt Text setting inside presentation files generated using Aspose.Slides.

 The following code snippet below shows how to use this feature:

-For more information about this feature, please visit documentation article, Setting Prompt Text in a Placeholder.
+For more information about this feature, please visit the documentation article, Setting Prompt Text in a Placeholder.

-Wait, there’s many other features, enhancement, and bug fixes included in this release.
+Wait, there are many other features, enhancement, and bug fixes included in this release.